PanithanS/Webcam-Pose-Estimation-Walking-Speed-Measurement/readme.md

 # The real-time human pose estimation and walking speed measurement, powered by YOLOv8 with a webcam

 This project, we apply computer vision to deliver a solution for human pose and walking speed recognition.
 Specifically focusing on measuring the patients' walking speed in the rehabilitation dorm.
-Aim of this project are low-cost, user-friendly, and easy to distribute.
+This project aim to provide a solution with low-cost, user-friendly, and easy to distribute.

 **Fig.1** The image demonstrates how to detect the walking speed.
 With the known distance between these two points of START and END, timing a person's walking from START to END can determine the walking speed.